The Relationship Between Addiction And Bullying

 A study mentioned the prevalence of drug use in bullies.
 “Only 1.6% of middle school students not involved in bullying reported Marijuana use, while 11.4% of bullies used marijuana.”
 Similarly, “13.3% of high school students who were not bullied used marijuana, compared to 31.7% of bullies” who used marijuana.

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.

 Get Help For Bullying-Related Addiction Today

 Substance abuse and bullying create distressing symptoms that can be lifelong.
 Children who abuse drugs are more likely to maintain a chemical dependency in their later years.
-If your child suffers from substance use disorders, or if a loved one battles addiction due to bullying, contact a treatment provider immediately.
+If your child suffers from substance use disorders, or if a loved one battles addiction due to bullying, contact a treatment provider today.
 A facility would screen patients for other possible underlying factors leading to substance abuse and provide needed counseling to get to the root of the problem.
-Don’t delay; change your life with treatment.
+Don’t delay; start the steps towards treatment.